israelpina004/traffic-control-observatory/README.md

 - **Frontend**: React, TypeScript, Vite, Vanilla CSS

 ## Current Bugs
-- Traffic seems to be routed to servers even when workers haven't been started.
+- Traffic seems to be routed to servers even when workers haven't been started sometimes.
 - Upon refresh the website indicates that the workers aren't running and that a strategy hasn't been chosen even if the user has already started the workers and chosen a strategy.